 Commenting on his photo, Piesse said: “I was in a potato pivot a few months back, having used ‘soft chemistry’ I was keen to observe the positive impact on beneficial insects.
 I was checking for aphids and noticed parasitism occurring as the aphid mummy had an exit hole from a wasp emerging.”

 “I’m very excited to be able to travel to the US to attend the world agri-tech innovation event with Corteva Agriscience™ and I’m looking forward to understanding the future global food needs of the planets growing population and where the production bases of the world are going to be in the future.
 I’m also extremely keen to see where the likes of big data, AI, drone technology and imagery are leading us and how best to utilise them in our production systems.”

-The competition was mainly promoted to growers by local Corteva Agriscience™ representatives, such as Darren Rathjen’s representative Nick Weckert, who immediately saw the benefit for growers.
+The competition was mainly promoted to growers by local Corteva Agriscience™ representatives, such as Darren Rathjen’s Territory Manager Nick Weckert, who immediately saw the benefit for growers.